WeberNick/mmdb/README.md

 # Main Memory Database System

 Implementation of a main memory database system with two different storage layouts.
+The project started as a bachelors thesis and development on the system continued as part of my work at the [Chair of Applied Computer Science III, University of Mannheim](http://lspi3.informatik.uni-mannheim.de/en/home/).
 This implementation is only suited for testing the performance differences between the storage layouts and research on main memory database systems.

 ## Getting Started